 For the third corner of the Iron Triangle, let’s go even further back in time—before Quality Hill, before the fine homes of Dr. Duringer and George Reynolds, back to 1849, when the area of the Iron Triangle covered virgin prairie, and the Army’s Fort Worth was in its first year.
 Local historian Julia Kathryn Garrett in her Fort Worth: A Frontier Triumph wrote that two bands of Comanches, totaling two hundred warriors and led by chiefs Jim Ned and Feathertail, traveled separately from Palo Pinto County toward the new fort, intent on wiping it out because it was too close for comfort in those early “There goes the neighborhood” days of white settlement.
 Jim Ned’s band camped overnight below the bluff of the Trinity River west of the Iron Triangle.
 Feathertail’s band camped elsewhere.
 The two chiefs planned to merge their bands to attack the fort.
 But a white fur trader camped nearby discovered Jim Ned’s camp and rode in the darkness to alert the soldiers at the fort.
 Fort commander Major Ripley Arnold quickly assembled infantry and cavalry units, who followed the trader back to the bluff with the fort’s only howitzer in tow.
 The howitzer fired six-pound cast-iron cannonballs.
 The sleeping Indians, surprised by the attack, fought back but soon retreated to Palo Pinto County.
 None of the soldiers was seriously injured.

-Note: Some historians doubt that this battle, which Garrett called “the last large-scale Indian battle in the environs of Fort Worth,” occurred.
+A caveat: Historian Dr. Richard Selcer says the battle, which Garrett called “the last large-scale Indian battle in the environs of Fort Worth,” never occurred.

 But without doubt Major Ripley Arnold, like many a soldier, lived by iron and died by iron.